It’s a common term, but let’s look at what it really means by breaking the word hypothyroidism apart.

 - Synthetic T4 with Synthetic T3 Man-made thyroid hormones.
-Patients have to be optimal, not just on them.
-They naturally lower the TSH lab test below range, and contrary to what doctors state, that low TSH when on these meds has not been harmful, is NOT the same as what Graves’ disease does, and does NOT cause bone less and heart disease.
+Patients have to be optimal, not just “on them”.
+They naturally lower the TSH lab test below range when you get optimal, and contrary to what doctors state, that low TSH when on these meds has not been harmful, is NOT the same as what Graves’ disease does, and does NOT cause bone less and heart disease.
 We also have to have good iron and cortisol levels to tolerate raising it in search of our optimal amount.

 - T3-only Dosed three times a day, often 4 hours apart.
 Mostly used by people who have a strong genetic mutation preventing the conversion of T4 to T3.
 Or by those with a high Reverse T3 (RT3).

 - Natural Desiccated thyroid (NDT) Unfortunately, most American brands are not the consistently excellent brands they used to be.
-They changed.
+They changed <—–read the latter.
 So it’s hard to recommend them like we used to.
 So if you choose this route, keep an eye out and see if you can get optimal, not just on it.
-Many are doing better adding T3 to the less effective NDT.

-- Natural Thyroid supplements These include names like Thyrogold, Thyrovanz et al. But again, it’s important to see if you can optimal.
+- Natural Thyroid supplements These include names like NutriMeds, Thyrogold, Thyrovanz et al. But again, it’s important to see if you can optimal.
 Plus we see occasional bad batches (Thyrogold has been especially bad about this occasionally) or high RT3 (Thyrovanz) without the typical issues that cause high RT3.

 NOTE: We also have to have good iron and cortisol levels to tolerate raising any of these in search of our optimal amount.